WV Local Technical Assistance Program

 T’s

-Stand facing the wall, try and get your toes as close to the wall as possible.
+Stand facing a wall, toes as close to the wall as possible.

-Start with your arms out to the side, hands touching the wall.
+Start by extending your arms out to the sides, hands touching the wall.

-Engage your back muscles and bring your arms in line with your body by removing them from the wall. »» You should feel the muscles in-between your shoulder blades tighten.
+Engage your back muscles and pull arms away from the wall, keeping them in line with your body.
+You should feel the muscles in-between your shoulder blades tighten.

-Hold your arms there for 5 second then return your hands to the wall.
+Hold for 5 seconds, then return hands to the wall.

 Repeat 4 more times.